 A coincidence?
 We think not.

-In fact, going off what we know already about Sony's commitment to 5G, as well as Sony's track record, it does indeed look like the new Sony Xperia will be the world's first 5G smartphone.
+In fact, going off what we know already about Sony's commitment to 5G, as well as Sony's track record, it does indeed look like at least one of the company's 2019 phones will feature 5G.

 If it is to launch the first 5G phone, potentially with a battery that can last an entire week, then it looks like Sony is going to be launching it before the end of February 2019, which is when the Samsung Galaxy S10 is slated for an unveiling.